LTurret/MapleStory-TMS-v120-Server/README.md

 #### Editor

 > [!NOTE]
-> If you wish a easy and faster build process, run `make` alternatively.
+> If you wish an easy and faster build process, run `make` alternatively.

 1. Make sure you have JDK 1.8 installed